Benchmarking OpenMM for Molecular Simulation on consumer GPUs

 We primarily focused on two key performance indicators across three scenarios:

 ns/dollar stands for nanoseconds per dollar.
-It is a measure of cost-effectiveness, showing how many nanoseconds of simulated time can be computed for one dollar.
+It measures cost-effectiveness, showing how many nanoseconds of simulated time can be computed for one dollar.

 Molecular simulations often operate on the timescale of nanoseconds to microseconds, as molecular motions and interactions occur very rapidly.